 - Non-negotiable fees

-2. Study-Specific Considerations – Before building the budget, have a defined process, including:
+2. Study-Specific Considerations – Before building the budget, have the specific start-up processes documented for each study, including:

 - Coverage analysis, if required